 The requirements for a secondary school teaching certificate include completion of both a teaching major in an academic subject area appropriate to the secondary school and the professional education sequence.
 The degree is awarded as a B.A. with a double major.
 Upon declaration of a major in secondary education, students are assigned an advisor in the Education Department to plan the completion of the teaching major and the education sequence of courses.

 The teaching major must be in an academic subject area approved for a State of Alaska secondary school teaching certificate and available as a B.A. degree: art, biology, chemistry, earth science, English, French, German, history, mathematics, political science or Spanish.

 In the last year before graduation, student teaching internships begin in August or September on the date when teachers return to school (this varies across districts).
 Since internship placements are arranged with principals and mentor teachers in the spring, all materials necessary for determining admission to the internship should be submitted by Feb.
 15.

-Students must submit the following information before the student teaching internship year to the School of Education by February 15:
+Students must submit the following information before the student teaching internship year to the School of Education by Feb.
+15:

 - Copies of transcripts from all institutions attended.
-Evidence of plan of completion of all B.A. degree in secondary education degree courses and completion of the majority of the content major requirements by August 1st (except for those required in the Professional Internship Year), with a minimum of a 2.75 overall GPA.
+Evidence of plan of completion of all B.A. degree in secondary education degree courses and completion of the majority of the content major requirements by Aug.
+1st (except for those required in the professional internship year), with a minimum of a 2.75 overall GPA.

 - Three current letters of reference that address qualifications and potential as a teacher.

-- A personal statement of 500-800 words addressing motivation to enter the teaching profession, self-assessed qualifications to teach, experiences which have prepared candidate for teaching.
+- A personal statement of 500-800 words addressing motivation to enter the teaching profession, self-assessed qualifications to teach, and experiences which have prepared the candidate for teaching.